“What are your favourite stencil brushes?”

 A quick online search will have you finding virtually any kind of stencil imaginable.

-My own stencils are designed around vintage antique old market signs.
+My own stencils are designed around vintage antique old market signs and iconic patterns.
 You can purchase them by:

 Visiting my online store HERE

 or finding a local retailer near you HERE

 Due to having my own line of stencils, many of my projects showcase unique ways to use them.

 Visit blogger’s creations using the stencils on Pinterest HERE

 Whether you are a novice, or professional, one that resells the stencils, or creates merchandise to sell with them, there is now a place for everyone to play!